dennylslee/rock-paper-scissors-DeepRL/Readme.md

 The objective of this project is to construct an AI agent to play a simple 2 players rock-paper-scissors game using reinforcement learning (RL) technique - particularly the double-DQN algorithm.

 In previous design project, we have built a player using simple LSTM-based neural network that is trained using traditional supervised learning method.
 The downside of that is the model is effectively static and does not adapt to model drift or fundamental behavioral changes.
 With a RL-based approach, we like to see that the AI agent demostrate some ability to counter the changing strategy of the opponent and continue to generate better win rate than the opposing player.

+Note that unlike other RL project in which the AI agent is to learn a task successfully and generalize to other future data (i.e. a form of semi supervised learning using rewards as label), in this particular set up, there is no completion per se.
+That is the game never ends, the RL agent simply continues to adapt and adjust as best as it can.

 ## Q-Learning Basics